aws/eks-anywhere-build-tooling/projects/aws/bottlerocket-bootstrap/README.md

 This tool can bootstrap control plane, worker and standalone etcd nodes.

 You can find the latest version of this image [on ECR Public Gallery](https://gallery.ecr.aws/eks-anywhere/bottlerocket-bootstrap)

+## Building
+This project depends on other artifacts from this repo.
+To build image locally, `ARTIFACTS_BUCKET` must be supplied.
+For ex the following is the presubmit bucket:

+`ARTIFACTS_BUCKET=s3://projectbuildpipeline-857-pipelineoutputartifactsb-10ajmk30khe3f make build`

+When building a `.git` directory is created to support go-licenses and attribution generation.
+After running desired targets run `make clean` to ensure you aren't left with this `.git` which could confusion.

+Refer to [building locally](../../../docs/development/building-locally.md) for more instructions.